Programme guidelines and clip art

 The theme icons and names aren't very useful for promoting Girlguiding externally, as without context and explanation they are hard to understand if you're not part of Girlguiding.

-Images of programme badges and resources including section handbooks, badge books, record books, unit meeting activity cards and skills builder cards should not be used in any locally produced materials, communications, websites, resources or training materials.
+Images of programme badges and resources including section handbooks, badge books, record books, unit meeting activity cards and skills builder cards shouldn't be used in any locally produced materials, communications, websites, resources or training materials.

 This is to make sure our official programme activities and resources are clearly identifiable to our members, and to help make communications to external audiences reflect the full programme of activities we offer at Girlguiding.

-The Queen’s Guide award logo should only be used on resources promoting the Queen’s Guide award.
-It can’t be used on resources that would imply the content is part of the Queen’s Guide award syllabus.
+This advice also applies to the Queen’s Guide award.
+Its identity can’t be used on resources that would imply the content is part of the Queen’s Guide award syllabus.

 Unit meeting activity cards and skills builder cards can only be photocopied to give to volunteers or girls in your unit to help run an activity.